paszu/3DSRepo/_Footer.md

-For real time support, contact me or any other channel operator at [#3dshacks on Rizon IRC](https://qchat.rizon.net/?channels=3dshacks&uio=d4).
+For support, contact me or any other channel operator at [#3dshacks on Rizon IRC](https://qchat.rizon.net/?channels=3dshacks&uio=d4).